horrible-dong/QTClassification/README.md

 > Documentation </a> | <a href="#dataset_zoo">🌱 Dataset Zoo</a> | <a href="#model_zoo">👀 Model Zoo</a>
 > English | [简体中文](README_zh-CN.md)

+### NOTICE

+This is the last version of 0.x.x.
+In the forthcoming version 1.0.0, we will include a range of model architectures specifically for training the CIFAR datasets.
+Additionally, we will also provide more advanced examples on how to manage configs methodically and efficiently.

 ## <span id="Installation">Installation</span>

 The development environment of this project is `python 3.7 & pytorch 1.11.0+cu113`.